railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 rake db:create_migration NAME=create_ideas
 {% endhighlight %}

 A migration file will have been created in the `db/migrate` folder.
-It will be called `create_ideas.rb` and be prefixed with a unique id including the date and time.
+The name of the file is of the form `YYYYMMDDHHMMSS_create_ideas.rb`.
+The timestamp determines which migration should be run and in what order.
 Double-click to open it and enter the following.
 This is similar to the scaffold command you ran in Rails Girls.

 {% highlight sh %}
 class CreateIdeas < ActiveRecord::Migration